LiBingyu01/MTRefSeg/VLMs/README.md

-# Unified Guide for Bi-Temporal LVM Repositories
+# Unified Guide for Bi-Temporal VLMs Repositories

 This directory collects several conventional vision-language segmentation repositories and adapts them to **bi-temporal image input** for change referring segmentation and change understanding.